Post Graduate Studies

 Frequently Asked Questions

-Answer : You can only return a book to the library where you borrowed it.
-This is done in order for the home library to be accountability for each and every material in its collection.
-In the OPAC, all library materials are identified by location and returning a book to the library where it was borrowed helps other users quickly locate the book.
+Answer: You can only return a book to the library from which you borrowed it.
+This system ensures that the home library is accountable for every item in its collection.
+In the OPAC, all library materials are distinguished by their location, and returning a book to the library where it was borrowed allows other users to quickly locate it.

-Answer : During vacation, the library will be open and serving clients.
-Students will only be allowed access to the library and not allowed to borrow books for outside the library use.
-Students are allowed to borrow books during semester break and are encouraged to observe the due date stamped on the library books.
+Answer: During the vacation, the library will be open and serving clients.
+Students will be permitted access to the library but will not be allowed to borrow books for use outside.
+Students can borrow books during the semester break and are encouraged to observe the due dates stamped on the library books.

-Answer : For steps on how to access e-journals, e-books, Institutional Repository, OPAC, Past Examination papers click here
+Answer: For steps on how to access e-journals, e-books, the Institutional Repository, OPAC, and Past Examination papers, click here.

-Question : What happens if I have a an overdue book?
+Question: What happens if I have an overdue book?

-Answer : An overdue book attracts a fine which is automatically recorded in the KOHA System.
-The fine that accrues in a client’s account is determined by the type of material borrowed.
-For more information on fines click here
+Answer: An overdue book incurs a fine that is automatically recorded in the KOHA System.
+The type of material borrowed determines the fine that accumulates in a client’s account.
+For more information on penalties, click here.

-Answer : A client is required to produce a valid student/staff ID at the Library entrance.
-For students, one needs to be registered for that semester.
+Answer: A client must present a valid student or staff ID at the Library entrance.
+Students should be registered for the current semester.